Live Knowledge Tracing: Real-Time Adaptation using Tabular Foundation Models: Results

 \section{Results}

-Results are shown in Table~\ref{auc-results} and Figure~\ref{auc-time}.
-Time refers to the median time per $T$ across $T = 5, \ldots, 20$ for training and testing for all epochs.
-TabPFN and TabICL do not perform training but they look at training data once, at test time.
-Across datasets, tabular foundation models achieve competitive AUC compared to fully trained deep models while dramatically reducing time.
-On a massive dataset like Assistments 2009, AKT takes 418 seconds to converge after 115 epochs, while TabPFN finishes in 1.53 seconds.
-AKT is the slowest model by far, taking around 3.6 seconds per epoch.
-TabICL is slightly slower than TabPFN, although its asymptotic complexity is better.
-On the POJ dataset, tabular foundation models clearly outperform deep knowledge tracing approaches, and are comparable with GBM except for $T = 20$.
-In particular, DKT has a very low AUC for $T = 5$ which is consistent with prior work that DKT may overfit in a cold-start setting \cite{bhattacharjee2025cold}.
-Based on the currently pyKT implementation, the fact that DKT stops training at epoch 11-15 indicates overfitting and early stopping after looking at the validation set.
+Results are shown in Table~\ref{auc-results}.
+We reported all models better than logistic regression in Figure~\ref{auc-time}.
+Time refers to the median time per value of sequence length $T$ in seconds, averaged across $T = 5, \ldots, 20$, including both training and testing across all epochs.
+TabPFN and TabICL do not perform training but look at training data once, at test time.
+Across datasets, TFMs achieve competitive AUC compared to fully trained deep models while dramatically reducing time.
+In particular, on POJ and Codeforces, TabPFN and TabICL systematically outperform AKT and DKT.
+TabICL is the top performing model except for 3 settings (twice second and once third).
+GBM proves a surprisingly hard baseline, with a few cases where it outperforms both tabular (TabICL, TabPFN) and state-of-the-art deep trained models (AKT, DKT).
+On ASSISTments~2009, AKT takes 436s to converge after 105 epochs, while TabICL finishes in 7.7s, a $57\times$ speedup.
+TabICL achieves an average speedup of $53\times$ over AKT.

+We emphasize that this speedup compares fundamentally different paradigms: TFMs perform a single forward pass over all data at inference time, while DKT and AKT require multiple epochs of gradient optimization before any predictions can be made.
+The comparison is therefore not one of equivalent computational operations, but rather a measurement of the time taken by the full procedure from data availability to prediction, a metric that matters much more in live deployment scenarios.

+We note that on POJ, DKT has very low AUC for $T = 5$, consistent with prior work showing DKT may overfit in cold-start settings~\cite{bhattacharjee2025cold}; early stopping between epochs 11 and 15 confirms this tendency.